LOADING ...

 for the time

-I that the stage was where I belonged
+I knew the stage was where I belonged

 More about this later but the simple was that